 Location: A superb eco-lodge with it's own 1000 acre private reserve close to Corcovado National Park on the Osa Peninsula.

 Rooms: There are 17 luxurious bungalows all built on the ridge overlooking the Golfo Dulce or Pacific ocean.
 They are tastefully furnished and have en-suite bathrooms with indoor and outdoor showers.
 The spacious balcony has a hammock and comfy seating where you can enjoy the sights and sounds of nature and the amazing views.
 Eco-friendly toiletries are provided.
+In addition there are four lapa ocean villas and two premier lapa suites.
+Each lapa ocean villa provides spacious accommodation for up to five guests with two en-suite bedrooms, a lounge and terrace featuring a plunge pool, outdoor shower, comfy chairs and hammocks.
+Premier lapa suites are similar in style and have one bedroom each plus a terrace with an outdoor shower, hammock and a sitting area.
+Villas and suites all have panoramic views.

-Facilities: There is a delightful open-air restaurant serving interesting fusion dishes that you can enjoy whilst admiring the views, whereever possible fresh locally sourced produce is used.
+Facilities: There is a delightful open-air restaurant serving interesting fusion dishes that you can enjoy whilst admiring the views, wherever possible fresh locally sourced produce is used.
 The saltwater pool offers spectacular sea views as you swim.
-In the centre of the dining room is the sprial staircase that will take you up to the viewing canopy.
+In the centre of the dining room is the spiral staircase that will take you up to the viewing canopy.
 The guide hut and library is a great place to swot up on the local wildlife, alternatively you might take advantage and have a massage or join in a yoga class.

 Dining: Dining is at individual tables.